 - Learning Outcomes

-- Acquire concepts and terminology for the study of language structure, especially in the areas of phonetics/phonology, morphology/syntax and semantics
+- Acquire concepts and terminology for the study of language structure

 - Develop skills of analysis, argumentation and evaluation

 - Appreciate the structural diversity of human languages